alostsock/craftingway/README.md

 # Run this in one terminal
 yarn run dev
-# ... and this in another terminal.
+# ... and this in another terminal (migrations can be run as needed)
+cd server && sqlx migrate run
 yarn run dev-server
 ```